 Exam Proctoring: An exam proctoring software will not be used for this class.
 I would like everyone to make a commitment to doing their own work and abiding by the guidelines of this course.
 Asking for help from others or using the internet to google answers does not lead to authentic learning of the course content, which is the reason for you taking this course.

-Conclusion papers: (25 points each- 2 papers total)
+Conclusion paper: (25 points)